← Help

 ℹ️

 Note: You can add more regions later.
-Open the city from the Stats tab and tap + Download another region.
+Open the city from the Stats tab and tap + Download another region on the Coverage sub-tab.
 Coverage from walks you have already recorded carries over automatically.

-If a large city does not have downloadable regions yet, CityWalker loads the streets around you as you walk instead, the same as the mid-sized option above.
+If a large city does not have downloadable regions yet, CityWalker loads a small starting area instead (around you if you are in the city, otherwise around the city centre), the same as the mid-sized option above.
+You can expand coverage later from the Stats → Coverage tab.
 If you think your city should have regions, let me know at [email protected] and I will look into adding them.

-A too-large city loading streets near the centre in CityWalker
+A large city without regions, loading streets near the user in CityWalker

 How loading works